davidseve/cloud-native-deployment-strategies/README.md

 git checkout -b blue-green
 ```

-Log into OpenShift as a cluster admin and install the OpenShift GitOps operator with the following command:
+Log into OpenShift as a cluster admin and install the OpenShift GitOps operator with the following command.
+This may take some minutes.
 ```
 oc apply -f gitops/gitops-operator.yaml
 ```